16-year-old in hospital after pumpkin slammed into his chest during game at church festival

-OAKWOOD, Ga. -- A 16-year-old boy is in in critical condition playing a pumpkin-tossing game at a church.
+OAKWOOD, Ga. -- A 16-year-old boy is in in critical condition after playing a pumpkin-slinging game at a fall festival Wednesday night.

-Pumpkin Chunkin is a game when people use a large slingshot to shoot a pumpkin into the the air.
-When it backfired, the pumpkin slammed him in his chest, nearly killing Jacob Stevens.
+Pumpkin Chunkin is a game in which people use a large slingshot to shoot a pumpkin into the air.
+Jacob Stevens was nearly killed when it backfired and the pumpkin slammed into his chest.

-The fall festival took place at his church, Cornerstone Assembly Church of God in Oakwood, in Hall County.
+The fall festival took place at his church, Cornerstone Assembly in Oakwood, in Hall County.

 “He’s doing very well, now, he’s actually responded to us, he squeezed our hands, and gave us a thumbs up.”